bitovi/academy/src/angular/3-creating-components/creating-components.md

 @codepen
 @highlight 17,21,only

+Data can also be passed to child components.
+Data can be passed with expression context to determine if passed data is just a string for example, or a property on the component class.
+This example shows passing data as a string as well as a component member using the `[ ]` syntax.

+@sourceref ./child-data.html
+@codepen
+@highlight 30-32,only

 ## P1: Technical Requirements

 Create a component that displays a title read from a component's `title` member.